On Monday of Holy Week we remember the day when Jesus went to the

 temple in Jerusalem

-When people came from distant lands to visit the Temple during Passover they needed two things
+When people came from distant lands to visit the Temple Temple

 Because you could not make an offering with money that had the